JanetMo/blockchain-developer-bootcamp-final-project/README.md

 npm install -g truffle
 ```

-3. Install Ganache GUI https://trufflesuite.com/ganache/ or CLI via
+3. Install ganache GUI https://trufflesuite.com/ganache/ or CLI via

 ```
 npm install -g ganache-cli
 ```

-4. Start Ganache and make sure, you have the right "host" declared in your "truffle.config" file
+4. Start ganache and make sure, you have the right "host" declared in your "truffle.config" file

 5. Run